samantha-skidmore/assignments/README.md

-This is a collection of all my V School Assignments
+This is my Assignments Folder that contains all of the V School assignments that I am still currently working on that are not complete.